 Through the generosity of our event sponsors, the MBA SPC will provide meals and Cornell will cover lodging (shared rooms where possible) per non-local school for the night of November 7.
 You are responsible for your travel costs to New York.

 On Tuesday morning at 9 a.m., organizers will email the teams, assigning one common stock and two industries with a list of the eligible set of stocks to the participating teams.
 Teams must also be prepared to pitch a stock of their choosing, for which they can prepare well in advance, for the final round, in which 12 teams will be narrowed down to three finalist teams.
 Teams must decide whether to present a long (buy), neutral (hold), or a short (sell) recommendation on the common stock.
 For each of the two assigned industries, students will be asked to choose a company that they will pitch as either a long, neutral, or short candidate.
 Teams are encouraged to pick a stock they feel strongly about (buy or short versus hold).
-Teams will have 12 hours to complete their assignments.
-All assignments are due by 9 p.m. on Tuesday night.
+The three morning rounds are due by 10 p.m. on Tuesday night.
+The final round presentation is due Wednesday by 10 p.m.

 Preliminary rounds will consist of three pools of presenters and judges.
 Judges will consist of distinguished investment professionals from the buyside and sellside.